nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Staff inputs the name or NRIC of the elderly they want to search.
+1. Staff requests to search for an elderly, entering names and/or NRICs.
 2. ContactMate shows the filtered list of elderly that matches the name or NRIC.

     Use case ends.